WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/rwot-primer.md

 So how does it work?
 What should you expect in your four days at Rebooting the Web of Trust, and how will you get to a paper at the end?

+## Before the Workshop: Writing a Topic Paper

+The first step in preparing for RWOT is writing a topic paper.
+It's not actually required, as you can choose to pay for a more expensive membership without writing one, but it's highly recommended: it will help you to do a bit of preparation on a topic that's of interest to you, and it will signal that interest to other participants.
+Your paper will also help to introduce you to people as the workshop begins, and it will aid in generating discussion on web-of-trust topics.

+A topic paper does not need to be intimidating.
+We've traditionally asked that it be just one or two pages long.
+Consider it a synopsis of a topic of interest.
+Many participants write longer papers, and that's not necessarily the best choice.
+Short, punchy papers will get read, will get people interested in the topic, and will leave lots of room for collaborative design at the actual workshop.

+A topic paper might focus on your area of expertise, highlighting the information that you can offer to other workshop participants, but it can also be about something you're interested in, but don't know a lot about, highlighting information that you'd like to receive at the workshop.

+The best topic papers include some of the following:

+* A specific problem related to identity or trust; or
+* A specific critique of existing identity or trust systems; or
+* A specific topic whose discussion will help advance understanding of identity or trust systems; or
+* A specific solution using decentralized identity or a web of trust; or
+* Specific questions not addressed by current solutions.

+Please be sure to write your paper in a timely fashion, meeting the deadlines for submission, as that will help ensure that it's available for everyone else to read in advance of the workshop.

+When you've written your paper, please upload it to the [topics-and-advance-readings directory](.).
+Please follow the instructions of the template to include your paper both in the topic and alphabetical contents, which will make it easier for everyone else to find.

+### Reading the Papers

+Obviously, you should do your best to read other topic papers too.
+The more you do, the more you'll be able to contribute to the workshop.
+If you can't read _all_ the papers (and you probably can't, which is fine), then look over the topical table of contents, and read the ones on the topics that interest you most (or that you know the least about).
+But maybe pull just a few others at random, to give yourself a bit of breadth.

+If you're taking a plane or a train trip to the workshop, that's a great time to read any papers that you didn't get to beforehand.
+The easiest way to so is to clone the whole repo, because then you can have everything sitting on your laptop computer.
+If that's Greek to you, downloading the most interesting papers works too.

+## Day Zero: Reviewing the Papers

+Rebooting the Web of Trust starts on the evening prior to the beginning of our four full days of work.
+The goal of that first evening is to review papers, giving everyone a chance to learn more about many of our topics.
+This will occur through Lightning Talks (where people will present their topics to the group, in brief) and a Poster Session (where we'll select arround six papers to be presented as posters).

+This first-night topic preview is occurring for the first time at RWOT10, so we're still in process of figuring out how to maximize its effect, and how to help participants to prepare for the evening.

+Please be sure that you arrive at our host city early enough to participate in this evening event, as it will give you a head start on the whole workshop.

 ## Day One: Laying the Foundation

-You should _not_ expect to write a paper on the first day of RWOT.
-Instead, that's the day where we lay the foundation for our work.
+The actual "design" part of our design workshop begins on our first full day of work, but you should _not_ expect to write a paper on the first day of RWOT.
+Instead, that's the day where we lay the rest of the foundation for our work.
 We'll spend much of the day engaging in group exercises that will get you talking with your colleagues about the topics that interest you.

 This day establishes everything that follows.
 It serves several purposes:

 1. _It introduces you to your fellows._ You'll meet people that you may be working with later in the workshop, and you'll learn what interests them.
 This helps to put you into a cooperative and collaborative mindset.

-2. _It introduces you to the topics._ Over the course of various "topic" and "weak signal" discussions, you'll learn what's on peoples' minds, and thus what are the most pressing issues for the Web of Trust at the moment.
+2. _It further introduces you to the topics._ Over the course of various "topic" and "weak signal" discussions, you'll learn more about what's on peoples' minds, and thus what are the most pressing issues for the Web of Trust at the moment.

 3. _It stokes the fires of your creativity._ Over the course of the day, you'll go from your workday mindset where you're focused on fulfilling tasks to a more creative mindset where you're thinking about the future and what may be possible.
 (At some workshops, such as RWOT2 in New York and RWOT8 in Barcelona, we've further stoked this creativity with purely imaginative exercises about the future; if we roll something like that out, this is why.)